Are you properly tracking user engagement on your WordPress site?

 Why Track User Engagement with Google Analytics

-Generally, website owners consider traffic and pageviews as the most important indicators of their website’s performance.
-They assume that higher traffic will result into more conversions and sales.
+Generally, WordPress website owners consider traffic and pageviews to be the most important indicators of their website’s performance.
+They assume that higher traffic will result in more conversions and sales.

 While that is true, you can get even better results by tracking and optimizing user engagement.